-- Develop a strategic approach to the implementation of international community engagement mentoring programme OF|BY|FOR ALL through the development of stakeholder and visitor experience strategies (21/23) - Increase the impact of learning programmes and activities in formal and informal environments through Te Rangahau Curiosity Centre (2021-24). - Implement a communications and marketing plan for learning activities (2021-24). - Evaluate success of two creative projects (by end of 2021/22).
-Deliver two more projects (by end of 2022/23). - Support implementation of phase 1 of Te Rangimārie project, a dual venue cultural tourism project undertaken by Te Rangimārie Marae Trustees (by end of 2021/22).
-Phase 1 includes training for Front of House staff to confidently engage with visitors, and co-creation of activities linked to Te Rangi Whenua.
+- 1. Increase the impact of learning programmes and activities in formal and informal environments through Te Rangahau Curiosity Centre (2022-24). - 2.
+Implement a communications and marketing plan for learning activities (2022-23). - 3.
+Deliver two creative Te Rangahau Curiosity Centre linked events (by end of 2022/23). - 4.
+Trial a curiosity-based outreach learning offer in a formal education setting. - 5.
+Evaluate our learning response to regional and national priorities including NZ Histories and Matariki - 6.
+Support implementation of phase 1 of Rangimārie project, a dual venue cultural tourism project undertaken by Rongomau Productions Ltd (by end of 2022/23).
+Phase 1 includes training for Front of House staff to confidently engage with visitors, and cocreation of activities linked to Te Rangi Whenua. - 7.
+Evaluate digital education offerings against barrier reduction objectives